Psykotikism/Mutant_Tanks/README.md

 ```
 Overrides
 {
-	"mt_admin"		"z" // All admins with the Root (z) flag are exempted from cooldowns.
+	"mt_admin"		"z" // All admins with the "z" (Root) flag are exempted from cooldowns.
 }
 ```